mpchadwick/mpchadwick.github.io/_posts/2024-12-07-segfaults-when-using-ioncube-or-sourceguardian-with-new-relic-php-agent.md

 related_posts:
 ---

 Over the past few months I've seen reports from multiple clients about problems saving and updating product information on their Adobe Commerce stores.
-We originally saw the issue back in August and I need to give credit to [Webscale](https://www.webscale.com/)'s support as they were actually the ones who identified the root cause.
+We originally saw the issue back in August and I need to give credit to [Nemanja Djuric](https://nemanja.io/) from [Webscale](https://www.webscale.com/) as he was actually the one who identified the root cause.

 <!-- excerpt_separator -->